 One reason we are so good at focusing on and practicing the negative is that our educational system has conditioned us to solve problems.
 Our minds do it automatically so if there is not a problem to solve it looks for one.
 Whatever it looks for it will find or produce.
 I notice resistance to reject that system since I come from a family of educators.
 We need to retrain our minds to look for happiness to enjoy while creating fun positive states.

-Pam watched all Eric’s recent video posts and used his approach on me in my session.
+Pam watched all Dr. Eric Robin’s recent video posts and used his approach on me in my session.
 I knew it wasn’t a FasterEFT session but I went with it.
 I had seen two of Eric’s videos and had a grasp of the concepts.
 I see the value of a new approach with some clients since it’s not a cookie-cutter system.
 Any practitioner must step into the client’s world and do what’s best for them.
 Pam has worked with me long enough to know my patterns and beliefs.
 Even though I had resistance I followed my practitioner’s guidance.

 The most important question she asked is the one I couldn’t answer.
 How much time is there between triggers?
 She’s observed I have a pattern of being triggered regularly.
 I didn’t know if she meant from the beginning of tapping or just recently.
 In the past year I have been triggered A LOT.